isekream/CodeCompass/windsurfrules.md

 - Design with a mobile-first approach, using responsive prefixes (sm:, md:, etc.) for larger screens.
 - Ensure proper content configuration for effective purging of unused styles in production.
 - Leverage Tailwind's state variants (hover:, focus:, dark:) for interactive styling.

+### Express.js
+- Organize projects with clear separation of concerns: routes, controllers, services, models, middleware, and config.
+- Use `express.Router()` to group related routes into modular files mounted at specific base paths.
+- Apply middleware in the correct order; security, parsing, and logging early, error handling last.
+- Implement centralized error handling middleware using `(err, req, res, next)` signature.
+- Validate and sanitize all input using libraries like express-validator or joi.
+- Apply security best practices with helmet, CORS configuration, rate limiting, and CSRF protection.
+- Keep route handlers lean; move business logic to service layer components.
+- Create standardized API responses with appropriate HTTP status codes and consistent formatting.
+- Design clear, resource-oriented API endpoints following RESTful principles.
+- Test comprehensively with unit, integration, and end-to-end API tests.

+### Ruby on Rails
+- Embrace convention over configuration; follow Rails naming conventions and file structure.
+- Follow "fat model, skinny controller" principle; keep controllers focused on request handling only.
+- Use RESTful design with standard resource actions (`index`, `show`, `new`, `create`, `edit`, `update`, `destroy`).
+- Always use Strong Parameters with `require` and `permit` to prevent mass assignment vulnerabilities.
+- Define clear associations in models (`has_many`, `belongs_to`) and use appropriate dependency options.
+- Create named scopes in models for common query conditions and use eager loading (`includes`) to avoid N+1 queries.
+- Extract complex business logic into service objects or concerns to keep models and controllers clean.
+- Minimize view logic; use helpers, presenters, or partials for reusable view components.
+- Use Rails' built-in security features: CSRF protection, secure parameter filtering, and encrypted credentials.
+- Implement appropriate caching strategies and move time-consuming tasks to background jobs.

 ### Django
 - Follow the standard Django app structure.